 The Trust had no funds to hire lawyers and sought donations to regain the rights to its own name.
-It was aided in its fight by Wellington open source company, Catalyst, in its fight.
+It was aided in its fight by Wellington open source company, Catalyst.

 The contractor attempted to pour oil on troubled waters by offering to hand ownership of the name to a non-profit representing the Koha community.

 The original author of Koha, Chris Cormack, told iTWire today: "This decision allows Koha users, developers, and support companies to continue with Koha without the uncertainty of potential problems with the name."

 Cormack, who works for Catalyst, said: "While the Trademark application didn't slow down the pace of Koha development or adoption, it does feel like now a weight has been lifted.

 "This was a big team effort and I'd like to extend my personal thanks to all involved. "

 Koha is a Maori word that means reciprocity in giving.